 Improving our software schema, we have replaced our previously used hardcoded game plays.
 During RoboCup 2014, we were using hard coded game play strategies.
 We used to analyze the game first and then start our most relevant strategy.
 But we realized that in this way we cannot achieve any good results because when we reach some possible attacking point, the overall game scenario is already changed.

-This time we have improved our motion control techniques, Path planning techniques, Detailed Information is as below:
+This time we have improved our motion control techniques, Path planning techniques and Main Game Control engine.
+Detailed Information is as below: